swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-31-save-and-load-the-model-with-bentoml.md

       and imported in CI/CD pipelines, bridging the gap between local development and automated deployment.

+!!! question "Why BentoML instead of Docker directly?"

+    Docker packages any application but knows nothing about machine learning: the serving API, model versioning, and the Dockerfile itself would all be handwritten and maintained by you.
+BentoML provides them out of the box and still produces a standard Docker image in the end, as you will see in the next chapters.
+The two tools are complementary, not alternatives.

 ## State of the MLOps process

 - [x] Model can be saved and loaded with all required artifacts for future usage